-When people think “automotive industry,” buying and selling cars at a dealership is probably the first thing that comes to mind.
+When people think “automotive industry,” buying and selling cars at a dealership is probably the first thing that comes to mind – not a lot of people think about automotive landing pages.
 In reality, there’s a lot more to it than that.

 The automotive industry covers an extremely wide range of other products and services, such as lending, financing, insurance, car rentals — the list goes on.
 Since there are so many different elements, it’s imperative that auto industry professionals stay on top of their game.
 Marketing with paid search ads, email, social media, are all great ways to stay up to par with automotive marketing.